OahuWasteOrganizer2018/oahuwasteorganizer2018.github.io/index.md

 ## User Guide

-When users first go to the Oahu Waste Organizer website (found at http://owo.meteorapp.com), they are greeted with the home page.
+When users first go to the Oahu Waste Organizer website (found at <a href="http:owo.meteorapp.com/">http://owo.meteorapp.com</a>), they are greeted with the home page.

 ![](images/landing.PNG)